 After 3 to 4 hours of trekking, we will reach Chebisa which stands at 3, 850 m.
 We will pitch our tents in a village.

 We will begin trekking through a wide pastureland which would lead us up to Gobu La Pass.
 We will have a long distance to cover from there before having recess of the day.

 The campsite will be above a river bank, a tributary of the Mochhu River at an elevation of 4, 260m.
 By then, we would have trekked 17km, around 5 to 6 hours.

 Day 9: Shomuthang – Robluthang

-Because today’s journey is little rough and strenuous, we have to begin trekking bit early.
+Because today’s journey is a little rough and strenuous, we have to begin trekking a bit early.
 Upon crossing the Jerela Pass at 4, 600m, descend to Tsharijathang Valley, where you can see the herds of Takin, the National Animal of Bhutan.

 Camp at Tsharijathang at 4, 390m after having trekked 15km, 6 to 7 hours!